J Michael Publishing

 J. Michael Publishing features children’s picture books and feature film screenplays written by John M. Pluff.

-The five children’s books are part of a series The Story of Googala Duck’.
-The story of a duckling who decides to stay behind while his family flies south for the winter because he loves the pond so much.
+The children’s books are part of a series ‘The Story of Googala Duck’.
+The story of a duckling who decides to stay behind while his family flies south for the winter.

 The Googaladuck Series